google-parfait/tensorflow-federated/docs/federated_learning.md

-It should be noted that the ability to access client identities is a feature that's only provided by the datasets for use in simulations, where the ability to train on data from specific subsets of clients may be needed (e.g., to simulate the diurnal avaiablity of different types of clients).
+It should be noted that the ability to access client identities is a feature that's only provided by the datasets for use in simulations, where the ability to train on data from specific subsets of clients may be needed (e.g., to simulate the diurnal availability of different types of clients).
 The compiled computations and the underlying runtime do *not* involve any notion of client identity.
 Once data from a specific subset of clients has been selected as an input, e.g., in a call to `tff.templates.IterativeProcess.next`, client